 Option 2: Pressure and heat

 The other way to fix a warped record is to use pressure and heat.
-With this way you’ll get your end results in a matter of minutes, not days, but because there’s heat involved you need to be really careful as in not to melt your record to being unusable.
+This way you’ll get your results in a matter of minutes, not days, but because there’s heat involved you need to be careful so as not to melt your record to being unusable.